Skip to main content

 Professor Lucas Guttentag

 Lucas Guttentag is Professor of the Practice of Law at Stanford Law School, and Martin R. Flug Lecturer in Law and Senior Research Scholar at Yale Law School.
-He is currently on leave from IPTP and teaching to serve in the Justice Department.
-Guttentag is one of the nation's leading experts on immigration law, migration policy, and the rights of noncitizens with experience in advocacy, academia, and government.
+He is one of the nation's leading experts on immigration law, migration policy, and the rights of noncitizens with experience in advocacy, academia, and government.
 He founded the American Civil Liberties Union Immigrants’ Rights Project in 1985 and served as founding director for twenty-five years until 2010.
-From 2014 to 2016, Guttentag served in the Obama administration as a senior immigration policy advisor in the Department of Homeland Security as senior counselor to the director of U.S. Citizenship and Immigration Services and as senior counselor to the Secretary of Homeland Security.
+From 2014 to 2016, Guttentag served in the Obama administration as a senior immigration policy advisor to the Secretary of Homeland Security and from 2021 to 2024 in the Biden administration as a senior policy adviser to the Deputy Attorney General in the Department of Justice.

 Under his leadership, the ACLU Immigrants' Rights Project (IRP) became the nation's leading litigation program to enforce and advance legal protections for noncitizens.
-Guttentag litigated major cases on behalf of immigrants and refugees throughout the United States from offices in New York and San Francisco, including successful arguments in the United States Supreme Court.
+Guttentag has litigated major cases on behalf of immigrants and refugees throughout the United States from offices in New York and San Francisco, including successful arguments in the United States Supreme Court.
 His work and advocacy have been widely recognized by national and community-based groups.
-He was named a Human Rights Hero by the ABA Human Rights Journal, appellate lawyer of the year by California Lawyer magazine, among the leading 500 lawyers in America by Lawdragon, received the top litigation award from the American Immigration Lawyers Association four times, and has been recognized for his contributions to the field of immigrant justice by the National Immigration Forum, the National Lawyers Guild National Immigration Project, the Central American Refugee Center, the Immigrant Legal Resources Center, and others.
-He is a member of the American Law Institute, a fellow of the American Bar Foundation, and the recipient of an honorary degree from CUNY Law School.
-He is a graduate of the University of California at Berkeley and Harvard Law School.
+He was named a Human Rights Hero by the ABA Human Rights Journal, appellate lawyer of the year by California Lawyer magazine, among the leading 500 lawyers in America by Lawdragon, received the top litigation award from the American Immigration Lawyers Association four times, and has been recognized for his contributions to the field of immigrant justice by many national and community-based organizations.
+He was awarded an honorary degree from CUNY Law School, is a member of the American Law Institute, a is fellow of the American Bar Foundation.
+Guttentag received an AB in history from the University of California at Berkeley and a JD from Harvard Law School.

 Support